Holuphilix/09-jenkins-cicd-pipeline/README.md

 ### ✅ **Task 3 Complete:**

-A Freestyle Jenkins job has been created, configured with SCM, build triggers, and build steps.
-This serves as the foundation for automating builds in your CI/CD pipeline.
+A Freestyle Jenkins job has been created, connected to your GitHub repository, configured with SCM, build triggers, and build steps.
+Your local project has also been pushed to GitHub, enabling automated builds on code changes.

 ## **Task 4: Creating a Jenkins Pipeline Job**